 Disaster-Prevention Message Delivery Service At Keio SDM we use smart systems, such as IT systems and space systems, in order to create socio-technical services and their processes.
 In search for resilient community design process, we do research on a disaster-prevention message delivery service using a satellite and GPS receivers.
 We study a distributed autonomous cooperative community design process that is resilient and based on the fusion of two platforms: dialogue and IT.
-FACULTY The backgrounds of Keio SDM's faculty vary from industrial experience to active careers in the international arena.
-Their career paths and research areas are so diverse that new research ideas and activities are being generated every day at Keio SDM through borderless intellectual interactions.
-Diverse Careers and Fields of Research Create New Challenges Supervising Professors
+FACULTY SEE Diverse Careers and Fields of Research Create New Challenges SHIRASAKA, Seiko Dean, Professor Engaged in space development at Mitsubishi Electric Corporation for 15 years, where he has been in his current position since 2010.
+In addition to research, he also conducts various activities necessary for the social implementation of research results.